 - Official Guide to the MLA documentation style

 - Resume and Cover Letters

 - Personal statement for graduate school in humanities

 A NOTE TO WRITERS AND TUTORS ON USING RESOURCES

-These pages, and others listed in this site, are part of the hundreds of new and innovative materials available on the challenges of academic wriitng, peer editing and review.
-You may find it helpful to read and discuss a handout in response to a grammar concern, or to use a general questionairre sheet to help with revision.
+These pages, and others listed in this site, are some of the hundreds of new and innovative materials available on the challenges of academic writing, peer editing, and review.
+You may find it helpful to read and discuss a handout in response to a grammar concern or to use a general questionnaire sheet to help with revision.
 But in the end, they are your tools, not the essence of your work.
 Above all, cultivate critical reading, and let these pages serve in support of that end.